Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Evolution of Quantum Correlations in Grover's Quantum Search Algorithm

-In our conjecture, we have allowed (i) looking only at a subsystem and (ii) all possible redefinition of local sites.
+In our conjecture, we have allowed (i) looking only at a subsystem and (ii) all possible redefinitions of local sites.
 For the present model of a quantum computer, however, we have confirmed (from the following results and the results of the previous section) that they are unnecessary.
 That is, in the present model, we can confirm the extended conjecture by simply calculating the index $p$ of states of the index register.

-To find states with $p=2$, we calculate $e_{\rm max}(L,\nu)$ of Sec.~\ref{sec:VCM}.
-By plotting the $L$ dependence of $e_{\rm max}(L,\nu)$, we can determine the value of $p_e$ through Eq.~(\ref{def:p_e}).
-When states with $p_e=2$ are found, they have $p=2$ because, as discussed in Sec.~\ref{sec:VCM}, if $p_e=2$ then $p=2$ (and vice versa).
-We will also plot how $e_{\rm max}(L,\nu)$ (for fixed $L$) grows and decays as the quantum computation proceeds because it is instructive and impressive.
+To find states with $p=2$, we calculate $e_{\rm max}(L,\nu)$ of \S\ref{sec:VCM}.
+By plotting the $L$ dependence of $e_{\rm max}(L,\nu)$, we can determine $p_e$ through eq.~(\ref{def:p_e}).
+When states with $p_e=2$ are found, they have $p=2$ because, as discussed in \S\ref{sec:VCM}, if $p_e=2$ then $p=2$ (and vice versa).
+We will also plot how $e_{\rm max}(L,\nu)$ (for fixed $L$) grows and decays as the quantum computation proceeds because it is instructive and interesting.